 Our first taste of the burger at Frank’s immediately made us drop our utensils and say, “Oh yeah.”
 That’s how good it is.
 While everything’s tasty here, skip the oysters and move directly toward the burger for dinner.
-The well-salted patty, acidic pickled onions, white cheddar, and seafood Louie sauce all in one bite is way better than an evening of slurping down ocean phlegm.
+The well-salted patty, tangy pickled onions, white cheddar, and seafood Louie sauce all in one bite is way better than an evening of slurping down mollusks.

-The burger at Bar Melusine is like the Bateau burger’s little sister.
-It’s from the same team, and it’s smaller, not quite as impressive, and is probably super jealous of the older sibling for being more popular, naturally.
-But while you could fit the whole thing in the palm of your hand, it packs a tasty punch - from the onion jam to the tiny seeded bun.
+The burger at Boat Bar is like the Bateau burger’s little sister.
+It’s from the same team, and it’s smaller, not quite as impressive, and is probably super jealous of the older sibling for being more popular.
+But while you could fit the whole thing in the palm of your hand, every element (from the onion jam to the tiny seeded bun) packs a tasty punch.

-Normally, you’d hit up Bait Shop for fish sandwiches and the best fries in the city, but don’t you dare ignore the double cheeseburger, which is exactly what you want while drinking your weight in frozen tiki drinks.
-If you’re splitting it with someone, they’ll even cut it in half for you, which is super thoughtful considering you’d likely cause an avalanche of lettuce and special sauce if you tried to do it yourself.
+Normally, you’d hit up Bait Shop for fish sandwiches and the best fries in the city, but don’t you dare ignore the double cheeseburger, which is exactly what you want while drinking your weight in frozen cocktails.
+If you’re splitting the burger with someone, they’ll even cut it in half for you, which is super thoughtful considering you’d likely cause an avalanche of lettuce and special sauce if you tried to do it yourself.